voschezang/coding-handbook/management-principles.md

 **Types of work**

+> Work needs to be defined before it can be delegated.

+There are three types of work.

+1. Unplanned work.
+Firefighting.
+E.g. incidents, recovery work.
-- Planned work or pre-defined work.
+2. Planned work or pre-defined work.
-  - Business projects.
+    1. Business projects.
 E.g. directly related to customer demand.
-  - Internal projects.
+    2. Internal projects.
 Enable business projects.
-  - Changes.
+    3. Changes.
 E.g. maintenance.
-- Unplanned work.
-Work as it appears.
-  - Firefighting.
-E.g. incidents, recovery work.

-- Planning or defining work.
-    - Adjusting, changing plans.

-Work needs to be defined (to some extend) before it can be delegated.
+3. Planning work.
+E.g. defining, refining , adjusting or changing plans.